-The North Campus is comprised of two beautifully appointed homes for residents, featuring 24/7 residential supervision and support.
+The North Campus provides a home-like treatment environment for residents, featuring 24/7 residential supervision and support.
 This dedicated 16-bed milieu is committed to a customized approach to care for adults (18 years and older) who need intensive supervision and stabilization prior to potentially transitioning to the Lifeskills Main (or South) Campus.

 Why was the North Campus developed?